Interview by Tonia Trotter

 Photos by Ambre Amari

 Cassandra King has built a business out of bringing people together.
-Whether its sharing her love of local cuisine, championing Black-owned spirits, or entertaining others with her authentic and warm brand of comedy, the performer has found success combining her passion with her purpose.
+Whether it’s sharing her love of local cuisine, championing Black-owned spirits, or entertaining others with her authentic and warm brand of comedy, the performer has found success combining her passion with her purpose.
 The BeyGood award recipient calls herself Comedienne Joy and shares with us how she finds her own joy in life as a female entrepreneur, CO.STARTERS graduate, small business advocate, and connector.

 How did you begin your journey as a multi-media comedian and local culinary personality?